Cambridge: Early-industrial era

 In the 19th century, in common with many other English towns, Cambridge expanded rapidly, due in part to increased life expectancy and improved agricultural production leading to increased trade in town markets.
-The Inclosure Acts of 1801 and 1807 enabled the town to expand over surrounding open fields and in 1912 and again in 1935 its boundaries were extended to include Chesterton, Cherry Hinton, and Trumpington.
+The Histon and Impington Inclosure Act 1801 (41 Geo.
+3. (U.K.) c.
+112 Pr.), the Trumpington Inclosure Act 1801 (41 Geo.
+3. (U.K.) c.
+128 Pr.), and the Cambridge Inclosure Act 1807 (47 Geo.
+3 Sess.
+2. c.
+60 Pr.) enabled the town to expand over surrounding open fields.

 The railway came to Cambridge in 1845 after initial resistance, with the opening of the Great Eastern Railway's London to Norwich line.
 The station was outside the town centre following pressure from the university to restrict travel by undergraduates.
 With the arrival of the railway and associated employment came development of areas around the station, such as Romsey Town.
 The rail link to London stimulated heavier industries, such as the production of brick, cement and malt.

 20th and 21st centuries

 From the 1930s to the 1980s, the size of the city was increased by several large council estates.
 The biggest impact has been on the area north of the river, which are now the estates of East Chesterton, King's Hedges, and Arbury where Archbishop Rowan Williams lived and worked as an assistant priest in the early 1980s.

 During World War II, Cambridge was an important centre for defence of the east coast.
-The town became a military centre, with an R.A.F. training centre and the regional headquarters for Norfolk, Suffolk, Essex, Cambridgeshire, Huntingdonshire, Hertfordshire, and Bedfordshire established during the conflict.
+The town became a military centre, with an RAF training centre and the regional headquarters for Norfolk, Suffolk, Essex, Cambridgeshire, Huntingdonshire, Hertfordshire, and Bedfordshire established during the conflict.
 The town itself escaped relatively lightly from German bombing raids, which were mainly targeted at the railway.
 29 people were killed and no historic buildings were damaged.
 In 1944, a secret meeting of military leaders held in Trinity College laid the foundation for the allied invasion of Europe.
 During the war Cambridge served as an evacuation centre for over 7,000 people from London, as well as for parts of the University of London.

 Cambridge was granted its city charter in 1951 in recognition of its history, administrative importance and economic success.
 Cambridge does not have a cathedral, traditionally a prerequisite for city status, instead falling within the Church of England Diocese of Ely.
-In 1962 Cambridge's first shopping arcade, Bradwell's Court, opened on Drummer Street, though this was demolished in 2006.
+In 1962, Cambridge's first shopping arcade, Bradwell's Court, opened on Drummer Street, though this was demolished in 2006.
 Other shopping arcades followed at Lion Yard, which housed a relocated Central Library for the city, and the Grafton Centre which replaced Victorian housing stock which had fallen into disrepair in the Kite area of the city.
 This latter project was controversial at the time.

-The city gained its second University in 1992 when Anglia Polytechnic became Anglia Polytechnic University.
+The city gained its second university in 1992 when Anglia Polytechnic became Anglia Polytechnic University.
 Renamed Anglia Ruskin University in 2005, the institution has its origins in the Cambridge School of Art opened in 1858 by John Ruskin.
-The Open University also has a presence in the city, with an office operating on Hills Road.